-1 Do you have any children?
+Do you have any children?
 'No doesn't mean the end of the conversation.
 Check if they need help telling grandchildren, nieces, nephews etc. 2 How many?
 What ages: 0-2/3-5/6-12/13-18?
 Children's information needs and reactions to the news vary and are related to their developmental stage.
-3 What do the children know?
+What do the children know?
 Establish what the children know and have been told.
 4 What are your thoughts about telling?
 Ask about parents' core beliefs on telling.
 Acknowledge it is challenging.
 Reinforce importance of honesty.
 Explore worries.
 5 Are you ready to tell your children?
 NO: Parental resistance is common.
-If encountered, consider: Acknowledge how difficult these conversations can be 'I understand it is very difficult for you to tell the children you're not going to survive your cancer' Share that children can pick up that something is wrong 'Your children will pick up that something is wrong and can feel scared if they do not know the truth Explain that children want to be involved and informed 'Telling your children means they can be involved, and you can support them through that process' 6 Planning to tell.
+If encountered, consider: and it is very difficult for you to tell the ou're not going to survive your cancer' dren will pick up that something is wrong deel scared if they do not know the truth' our children means they can be involved, an support them through that process' 6 Planning to tell.
 Assess parents' emotional readiness to tell their children.
 Then move on to advice in Step 2.